TalhaK14/python-bank-poll/README.md

 # Py Me Up, Charlie

 ## Background
-Both of these challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!
+Both of these challenges encompass a real-world situation where Python scripting skills come in handy.

 ## PyBank
-you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called budget_data.csv.
+Tasked with creating a Python script for analyzing the financial records of your company.
+Given a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* Task is to create a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset